 The City's long-term lease agreement with the Carmel Foundation speaks to the City's track record for utilizing efficient processes for noticing and contract development under the Surplus Land Act.
 To ensure the Vista Lobos site is developed for residential use, the City has included Program 1.1.B to establish and monitor processes for utilization of city-owned parcels to develop housing in the eight-year planning cycle (see Chapter 2).
-The City will make the property available through the Surplus Land Act process, develop a project description, and establish an RFP process to solicit developers.
+Following approved development standards, the City will follow the requirements of the Surplus Lands Act to lease the land to facilitate the development of affordable residential units.
+With community input, the City will develop a project description and establish an RFP process to solicit developers.
 The City intends to target an Exclusive Negotiating Agreement by Fall 2025 and land use entitlements issuance by Winter 2026.